Digital forensics DGFS

 Digital forensics: Level 4

-Designs and executes complex digital forensic investigations on devices.
+Designs and executes complex digital forensic examinations.

 Digital forensics: Level 5

-Conducts investigations to correctly gather, analyse and present findings, including digital evidence, to both business and legal audiences.
+Leads investigations to correctly gather, analyse and present findings, including digital evidence, to both business and legal audiences.

 Collates conclusions and recommendations and presents forensic findings to stakeholders.